-Figure 1-1 illustrates the original (2019 EA) Project Area and areas that were added and removed to encompass the Project Area for the Revised Build Alternative evaluated in this SEA.
+Figure 1-1 illustrates the original (2019 EA and 2020 FONSI REA) Project Area and areas that were added to encompass the Project Area for the Revised Build Alternative evaluated in this RSEA.
 The Project Area represents the area in which improvements are proposed, including where permanent modifications to adjacent parcels may occur and where potential temporary impacts from construction activities could result.
 Impact evaluations provided in Chapter 3 focus on a resource-specific Area of Potential Impact (API) in order to adequately address potential impacts that could extend beyond the Project Area.